-Tokyo, Japan, 1-4 March 2004.
+Tokyo, Japan, 1-4 March 2004

 Chairman: Mr. F. KLEPSVIK (Norway)

 Vice Chairman 1: Dr. W. WILLIAMS (UK)

 Vice Chairman 2: Mr. H. NISHIDA (Japan)

-Vadm.
+IHB Representative: Vadm.
 A. MARATOS (IHB)

 Secretary: Capt.
 F. BERMEJO (IHB)

-The fifth Meeting of the SPWG held at the Japanese Hydrographic and Oceanographic Department of the Coast Guard, Tokyo, from 1 to 4 March 2004, under the Chairmanship of Mr. F. KLEPSVIK (Norway).
-All the IHO Regional Hydrographic Commissions were represented at the meeting, together with the following individual countries: Argentina, China.
+The fifth Meeting of the SPWG was held at the Japanese Hydrographic and Oceanographic Department of the Coast Guard, Tokyo, from 1 to 4 March 2004. under the Chairmanship of Mr. F. KLEPSVIK (Norway).
+All the IHO Hydrographic Regional Commissions were represented at the meeting, together with the following individual countries: Argentina.
+China.
 Finland.
 Germany, Netherlands.
 New Zealand.
 South Africa.
+UK.
 Singapore, Malaysia, Thailand, Japan, and USA.
 A list of participants is given in Annex II.